arrangabriel/IT1901-project-gr23/get-fit/client/README.md

 - deleteLogEntry(String) -> void: Deletes a log entry from the server.
 The param is the id of the log entry to delete.
 It throws an URISyntaxException if the id ruins the URI syntax, an InterruptedException if the request was interrupted before retreiving the http response, an ExecutionException if the request completed exceptionally or a ServerResponseException.

-**ListBuilder class**
+**SortArgWrapper class**

 Builder for filtering and sorting the list of log entries.

 **Methods**
-- reverse() -> ListBuilder: Set reverse.
-Returns a ListBuilder instance.
+- reverse() -> SortArgWrapper: Set reverse.
+Returns a SortArgWrapper instance.

-- sort(String) -> ListBuilder: Set sorting.
+- sort(String) -> SortArgWrapper: Set sorting.
 Parameter is the sorting configuration.
-Returns a ListBuilder instance.
+Returns a SortArgWrapper instance.

-- category(String) -> ListBuilder: Set category filtering.
+- category(String) -> SortArgWrapper: Set category filtering.
 The category to filter by.
-It returns a a ListBuilder instance.
+Returns a SortArgWrapper instance.

-- subCategory(String) -> ListBuilder: Set subCategory filtering.
+- subCategory(String) -> SortArgWrapper: Set subCategory filtering.
 The parameter is subCategory.
-It returns a ListBuilder instance.
+Returns a SortArgWrapper instance.

-- date(String) -> ListBuilder: Set date filtering.
-The parameter is date and it returns a ListBuilder instance.
+- date(String) -> SortArgWrapper: Set date filtering.
+The parameter is date and it returns a SortArgWrapper instance.

 ## HttpResponses
 Http responses.
 Consists of a Map<Integer, String> with responses: 200: ok, 400: Bad Request, 404: Not Found, 500: Internal Server Error.